 |Type III||The stone appears clean to the unaided eye.||Noticeable inclusions apparent to the unaided eye.||Obvious inclusions very apparent to the unaided eye.||Inclusions are prominent.||Prominent inclusions have a severe impact on appearance, durability, or both.|

-Color is the first thing you notice about a gemstone.
-Color is mainly caused by the gem's selective absorption of certain wavelengths of light.
-Gemologists refer to this color as the gem's body color.
+Gemologists refer to these colors as body color.
 In gemstones, color consists of three components: hue, tone and saturation.

 |Red-Purple or Purple-Red||RP/PR|